Cypherock/sdk/.changeset/loud-numbers-thank.md

 ---
-"@cypherock/sdk-core": major
+"@cypherock/sdk-core": patch
-"@cypherock/sdk-app-manager": minor
+"@cypherock/sdk-app-manager": patch
 ---

-device state bypass fixed
+Throw error for USB operations when wallet is busy with device operations